hyperledger-solang/solang/docs/language.rst

 `Ethereum Foundation Solidity Compiler <https://github.com/ethereum/solidity/>`_ with these caveats:

-- At this point solang is very much a work in progress so not at all features are supported yet.
+- At this point Solang is very much a work in progress; not at all features are supported yet.

 - Solang can target different blockchains and some features depending on the target.